anneliesesytsma/ArcHillslope/documentation/1 - hillslope delineation/hillslope_partitioning.md

 **4. Bisect watershed with stream network**

 * Bisects the mosaiced watershed shapefile by the stream network (using the "Union" tool) to create two lateral and one headwater hillslope.
-* Cleans and groups resulting hillslopes to merge small hillslopes with larger hillslopes (using "Region Group", "Region Lookup", and "Nibble" tools)
+* Cleans and groups resulting hillslopes to merge tiny hillslopes with nearby hillslopes (using "Region Group", "Region Lookup", and "Nibble" tools)
 * Exports to  final shapefile format.
 A column in the final hillslope shapefile titled "hs_type" designates whether the hillslope is a 'headwater' or 'lateral' hillslope.